CHTSaif/spring-boot-microservices-kafka-keycloak/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request for any enhancements, bug fixes, or documentation improvements.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.
 ```

 This `README.md` provides a comprehensive guide to setting up and understanding the project.
 Adjust the content as necessary to fit the specific configurations and features of your project.